Communist Party of the Soviet Union: Stalin era (1924–1953)

 By the end of the 1920s, diplomatic relations with Western countries were deteriorating to the point that there was a growing fear of another allied attack on the Soviet Union.
 Within the country, the conditions of the NEP had enabled growing inequalities between increasingly wealthy strata and the remaining poor.
 The combination of these tensions led the party leadership to conclude that it was necessary for the government's survival to pursue a new policy that would centralize economic activity and accelerate industrialization.
 To do this, the first five-year plan was implemented in 1928.
 The plan doubled the industrial workforce, proletarianizing many of the peasants by removing them from their land and assembling them into urban centers.
 Peasants who remained in agricultural work were also made to have a similarly proletarian relationship to their labor through the policies of collectivization, which turned feudal-style farms into collective farms which would be in a cooperative nature under the direction of the state.
 These two shifts changed the base of Soviet society towards a more working-class alignment.
 The plan was fulfilled ahead of schedule in 1932.

+Josef Stalin led the Soviet Union from the late 1920s until his death in 1953, rapidly industrializing the country during the global Great Depression and leading the military defeat of Germany during World War II.
+After his death, the repressive aspects of his leadership were criticized by the party and became a divisive matter for the rest of its history.

 The success of industrialization in the Soviet Union led Western countries, such as the United States, to open diplomatic relations with the Soviet government.
 In 1933, after years of unsuccessful workers' revolutions (including a short-lived Bavarian Soviet Republic) and spiraling economic calamity, Adolf Hitler came to power in Germany, violently suppressing the revolutionary organizers and posing a direct threat to the Soviet Union that ideologically supported them.
 The threat of fascist sabotage and imminent attack greatly exacerbated the already existing tensions within the Soviet Union and the Communist Party.
 A wave of paranoia overtook Stalin and the party leadership and spread through Soviet society.
 Seeing potential enemies everywhere, leaders of the government security apparatuses began severe crackdowns known as the Great Purge.
 In total, hundreds of thousands of people, many of whom were posthumously recognized as innocent, were arrested and either sent to prison camps or executed.
 Also during this time, a campaign against religion was waged in which the Russian Orthodox Church, which had long been a political arm of Tsarism before the revolution, was ruthlessly repressed, organized religion was generally removed from public life and made into a completely private matter, with many churches, mosques and other shrines being repurposed or demolished.